PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 }
 ```

-For a working example, see [ProfileRawContext.jsx](../../../samples/msal-react-samples/react-router-sample) in [react-router-sample](../../../samples/msal-react-samples/react-router-sample/src/pages/ProfileRawContext.jsx).
+For a working example, refer to [*ProfileRawContext.jsx*](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample/src/pages/ProfileRawContext.jsx) in our [react-router-sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample).

 ### Accessing via withMsal HOC

+The alternative is to use the `withMsal` higher order component to inject the context into your component's props.
+The following snippet shows how to use the `withMsal` HOC to access the MSAL React context in a class component.

 ```javascript
 import React from "react";